fe-moldark/wesleykent-website/circuit_diagram_and_wiring.markdown

 <br><br><br>

 # Parts / Boards needed
-_*Goes without saying but none of this is sponsored, this is just where I happened to source the parts from for this project.
+_*Goes without saying but none of this is sponsored, this is just where I happened to source the parts for this project from.
 If you can find these pieces cheaper elsewhere, go for it._
 <br><br>
 This isn't a complete list yet, but some of those parts mentioned above can be found here:<br>
 - <a href="https://www.adafruit.com/product/987" target="_blank" rel="noopener noreferrer">Stereo 3.7W Class D Audio Amplifier - MAX98306</a>